In This Article

 © Courtesy of Jesse Kunerth - Fotolia.com

-Offering an array of activities, Bonita Springs is a southwestern Florida city, part of which lies on Little Hickory Island, a barrier island situated between the Gulf of America and Estero Bay.
+Bonita Springs is a southwestern Florida city, part of which lies on Little Hickory Island, a barrier island situated between the Gulf of Mexico and Estero Bay.
 Bonita Springs contains several beaches, some of which are Florida state parks.
-Bonita Beach Park has a dedicated swimming area and a boardwalk, while Barefoot Beach, an undeveloped piece of territory, has been nationally ranked as one of the country’s top ten beaches according Dr. Beach.
+Bonita Beach Park has a dedicated swimming area and a boardwalk, while Barefoot Beach, an undeveloped piece of territory, has been nationally ranked as one of the country’s top ten beaches according to Forbes and Dr. Beach.
+Bonita Springs is particularly well equipped for lovers of water sports, as the town is lined with small businesses offering jet ski, kayak, sailboat, paddleboard, and other equipment rentals.

 Bradenton Beach